Euro zone bond yields up from three-week lows as Mideast fears abate

 By Dhara Ranasinghe

-LONDON, Jan 7 (Reuters) - Euro zone government bond yields edged up from around three-week lows on Tuesday as fears of an all-out conflict between the United States and Iran abated, reducing demand for safe-haven assets.
+LONDON, Jan 7 (Reuters) - Euro zone government bond yields edged up from around three-week lows on Tuesday as market fears of an all-out conflict between the United States and Iran abated, easing demand for safe-haven assets for now.

 Oil prices also gave up some of their gains as investors reassessed Middle East risks after a U.S. air strike killed a top Iranian commander on Friday.
 O/R

-Most 10-year euro zone bond yields were higher in early trade.
-Germany's Bund yield was up 1 basis point at -0.28% DE10YT=RR -- rising from more than three-week lows on Monday at -0.31% but below last week's seven-month highs.
+Most 10-year euro zone bond yields were steady but above lows hit on Monday.
+Germany's benchmark Bund yield was little changed around -0.28% DE10YT=RR -- rising from more than three-week lows on Monday at -0.31% but below last week's seven-month highs.

-Focus turned to the euro zone "flash" inflation estimate, due this session.
-Economists polled by Reuters forecast headline euro zone inflation rose 1.3% year-on-year in December, up from 1% previously.
-Excluding volatile food and energy prices, inflation is forecast at 1.5% versus 1.4% a month earlier.
+Data showing euro zone inflation accelerated last month had been widely expected after German and French inflation data exceeded forecasts last week.

-If U.S.-Iran tensions lead to a prolonged rise in oil prices, inflation expectations and bond yields in the euro zone will rise with them.
+Eurostat said consumer prices in the euro zone rose 1.3% year-on-year in December, up from 1.0% in November.
+That matched the forecasts of economists polled by Reuters.

 Euro zone inflation expectations vs oil https://tmsnrt.rs/2Fqp2U3